MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-databases-transact-sql.md

 ## Remarks
  Database names that are returned can be used as parameters in the USE statement to change the current database context.

- DATABASE_SIZE will return NULL for databases larger than 2.15TB.
+ DATABASE_SIZE returns a NULL value for databases larger than 2.15TB.

  **sp_databases** has no equivalent in Open Database Connectivity (ODBC).